 - Click on the CRS tab.

-- Scroll to the top of the Coordinate reference system of the world list and click the minus sign [-] sign boxes to collapse the lists.
+- The Coordinate reference systems of the world section of the dialog (where you pick a coordinate system) is quite small unfortunately.
+Click and drag the scrollbar up to the top of the list and click the minus sign [-] sign boxes to collapse the lists.
 Note that the options are categorized into Geographic Coordinate Systems and Projected Coordinate Systems.

 QGIS doesn't include a State Plane sub-category in its Projected Coordinate System list.
 All of the state plane projections can be found in either the Lambert Conformal Conic or Transverse Mercator sub-categories.